missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 MissouriCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MissouriCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Torts are civil misdeeds perpetrated by one individual to another.
-These crimes cause a victim to suffer injuries or harm.
+Torts are generally considered civil misdeeds perpetrated by one individual to another.
+These crimes typically cause a victim to suffer injuries or harm.
 Tort victims in Missouri are regarded as plaintiffs, while the party at fault is called the tortfeasor.
-The circuit courts in Missouri are tasked with resolving tort proceedings while judgments can be appealed to the higher courts of jurisdiction.
-Claimants can file a tort case in any of the 114 circuit courts located in each county of the state.
-During the court proceedings, the complainant or legal counsel must prove that the damages sustained are a direct result of the tortfeasor’s actions.
+The circuit courts in Missouri are tasked with resolving tort proceedings while judgments may be appealed to the higher courts of jurisdiction.
+Claimants may file a tort case in any of the 114 circuit courts in each state county.
+During the court proceedings, the complainant or legal counsel is typically required to prove that the damages sustained directly result from the tortfeasor’s actions.

 What is Missouri Tort Law?